 I found the scissors fit nicely in the long utensil containers and the matching rectangle plastic box was perfect for the scissor sharpener.

-Over on the other side these same blue containers work perfect for the pins and needles.
+On the other side, these same blue containers work perfectly for pins and needles.

 Everything fit so nicely and now it is easy to keep it organized.
 You might even find that now you have plenty of space.